How do you choose the right pump cover plate for your application?

 Application-Specific Requirements

-• Temperature range: Ensure the chosen material can withstand the expected temperature fluctuations.
+- Temperature range: Make sure the material you've selected can tolerate the anticipated temperature changes.

-• Chemical compatibility: The cover plate must be resistant to the fluids being pumped to prevent corrosion or degradation.
+- Chemical compatibility: To avoid corrosion or deterioration, the cover plate has to be resistant to the fluids being pumped.

 Pump Design and Compatibility